 Kelly Amonte Hiller

-• Nine-time NCAA Champion (seven as coach, two as player)
+• Ten-time NCAA Champion (eight as coach, two as player)

 • Five-time IWLCA National Coach of the Year